 Faculty Fellows typically receive up to half their salary per academic year (up to $75,000), subsidized housing (for those who currently reside outside of the South Bend area), a research allowance of up to $500 per semester, and a private office at the NDIAS.
 Fellows' home institutions ordinarily provide the remainder of their salaries as well as all benefits, including health insurance.

-The NDIAS also provides up to two undergraduate research assistants from the University of Notre Dame to each of its Faculty Fellows, if desired.
+The NDIAS also has a cohort of undergraduate research fellows available to work with Faculty Fellows on their projects, if desired.
 For more on this program, see ndias.nd.edu/undergraduates.

-Faculty Fellowships are open to scholars, scientists, social scientists, and artists in all disciplines who are conducting research on its yearly Research Theme.
+Faculty Fellowships are open to scholars, scientists, social scientists, and artists in all disciplines who are conducting research on Resilience.
 Faculty Fellows typically have a faculty appointment at their home institution, but these fellowships are also open to independent researchers, postdoctoral scholars, and those who have recently received their Ph.D. (or equivalent) degree.